Dr Jacqueline Epps

 Biography

-After completing her medical degree at UNSW, Dr Epps undertook her Junior Medical Officer training in Orange, NSW as NSW RDN Rural Resident Medical Officer Cadet.
-She continued her training as an RACGP Rural Stream Registrar in Central West NSW, and commenced practising as a GP and GP Visiting Medical Officer in the region.
-After completing her Diploma in Child Health, she relocated to Armidale where she took up the position of part-time Senior Lecturer in General Practice in the School of Rural Medicine, UNE in 2010.
-Dr Epps is also a practising GP in Armidale.
+Born and raised in Armidale, Dr Epps completed her medical degree at UNSW and undertook her Junior Medical Officer training in Orange, NSW as NSW RDN Rural Resident Medical Officer Cadet.
+She continued her training as an RACGP Rural Stream Registrar in Central West NSW, and practised as a GP and Visiting Medical Officer in the region.
+On returning to Armidale in 2010, she took up the position of Senior Lecturer in General Practice in the School of Rural Medicine at UNE.
+In this role, Dr Epps has taught Years 1 and 3 of the Joint Medical Program (JMP) Bachelor of Medical Science and Doctor of Medicine.

 Qualifications